 - Vagueness: He says one thing and does something else and denies that he has said that at all.
-Whenever you ask him to do something, he agrees but does not do it.
+When you ask him to do something, he agrees but does not do it.

 - Procrastination: He keeps postponing things because he doesn’t want to do them.
 Without directly refusing, he delays the tasks to the point that you get angry and when you yell at him, he blames you for being unreasonable and impatient.
-That’s his way of controlling you.
+This could be an element of control

-- Sabotage: Deliberately failing at tasks is used as a power play and to seek revenge.
+- Sabotage: Deliberately failing at tasks can be used as a power play and to seek revenge.
 In severe cases, sabotaging is used to undermine your confidence and authority.
-The worst thing is you don’t even realize until the damage is done.

 - Forgetting: Instead of saying ‘no’, he forgets the plans that were discussed, important events or errands.
-He expresses his anger by forgetting things.
+He expresses his anger by pretending to forget things.

-- Sulking: A passive-aggressive person cannot express his emotions and hence resorts to sulking and other sullen behavior to get attention.
-Whenever he wants to get things done his way, he takes comfort in sulking.
+- Sulking: A passive-aggressive person often does not express his emotions and hence resorts to sulking and other sullen behavior such as being moody, to get attention.
+Whenever he wants to get things done his way, he might sulk until the partner submits.

-- Never angry: His expression of anger is always indirect.
-He must have grown up with the belief that it’s not acceptable to express anger, but the repressed anger is let out covertly through oppositional behavior.
+- Never angry: He may have grown up with the belief that it’s not acceptable to express anger, but the repressed anger is let out covertly through oppositional behavior like being resentful.
 Externally he might agree to do whatever you say but internally he is angry and he shows that in other ways.

 - Plays the victim card: He shifts the blame on you because he thinks it is your fault and not his.
-He doesn’t take up responsibility and denies that the problem lies with him.
-He fails to see his own self-destructive behavioral patterns.
+He doesn’t take up responsibility and may deny that the problem lies with him.
+He may fail to see his own self-destructive behavioral patterns.

 - Dependency: A passive-aggressive person fears dependency because of his non-assertive and indecisive nature.
 He doesn’t realize that he is dependent, but the fear of dependency is exhibited in the form of being emotionally distant and extremely private in his thoughts.